OpenNTI/nti.dataserver.docker/readme.md

 Site data is stored under `./var/data`.

-**_SSL:_** Firefox and non-macos environments will need to manually trust the self-signed cert that is generated for 'app.localhost'. (that is, until we have automation for those environments.)
+**_SSL:_** Firefox and non-macOS environments will need to manually trust the self-signed cert that is generated for 'app.localhost'. (that is, until we have automation for those environments.)